Judge Norbert Nadel

 As a lawyer, began his career as a public watchdog when he became a federal prosecutor.
 That was followed by becoming a Hamilton County judge, serving three courts for decades.

-He is the Republican candidate for the Hamilton County Recorder’s race.
-That office records and houses vital documents including real estate transactions, deeds, mortgages and military papers.
+He won election to Hamilton County Recorder in 2016.
+The Recorder’s office is responsible for preserving and protecting vital documents including real estate transactions, deeds, mortgages and military papers.

 “The people of Hamilton County trusted me to serve them as a judge and watchdog.
-Now, I’m asking them to let me do the same as Recorder,” Nadel said.
+Now, I’m asking them to re-elect me to serve as your Recorder.”
+Nadel Said.